pravin691983/BikeSharing/README.md

 ## Conclusions

-Based on our analysis there is high probability if applicants taking loan:
+Based on our analysis and as per our final Model, the top 3 predictor variables that influences the bike booking are:

 - Temperature (temp) - A coefficient value of ‘0.5309’ indicated that a unit increase in temp variable increases the bike hire numbers by 0.5309 units.
 - Weather Situation 3 (weathersit_3) - A coefficient value of ‘-0.2993’ indicated that, w.r.t Weathersit1, a unit increase in Weathersit3 variable decreases the bike hire numbers by 0.2993 units.